Responsible Birding Education & Outings

 Since 2004 We have provided to our participants and customers with exciting nature events, trips and expeditions in the rainforests of Madre de Dios and highlands of Cusco - Perú.
 These expeditions have also created a value in the rainforest thus making it a competitive alternative to sustainable product such as lumber and gold mining.

 The Jacamar Team works under the principles of environmental education, bird habitat conservation, and sustainable eco-tourism ideas; which translates to the practice of simple and effective management in nature, complementing the needs of any participants.
 The team is a group of specialized educators, knowledgeable professionals and expert in their fields, with also great people skills.

 HOW WE DO IT

-When the participants bird with us, they get the opportunity to experience quality interaction and sightings of key birds, Pristine and well recovered habitats with ancient trees is commit to see.
-We provide them with top of the line of field instructors and guides with interesting topics.
+When the participants bird with us, they get the opportunity to experience quality of group interaction. excellent sights of the birds, diverse of habitats.
+We provide them with qualified field instructors and guides and interesting topics.
 As very well facilities were we go and stayed.
-Good Peruvian food.
-We learn to be experts in our own fields.

-To keep following the models of the twenty century conservation in action.
+To keep following this models of education and service, it represent the twenty-first century birding and conservation in action.

 2004 – In Puerto Maldonado, Richard Amable together with Carlos Huamani and Miguel Rios start a birding group and the first steps of Birding in Action Programs.
 In the same year we met birder Daniel L. Lebbin from Cornell University.
 Dr. Lebbin encouraged Richard’s team to form an organization to teach birding and conservation ideas to the community.
 Richard began teaching birding and using educational activities with students from around Puerto Maldonado where an appreciation for birding did not exist and habitat conservation was not thorough enough to protect biodiversity.